colbyn/colbyn/COMMUNITY-BUILDING.md

 Moving forward with these notes,

 The university model replaced monastic societies, and just as such rose such may in turn be replaceable with a better model, one better adapted and better suited to the problems of our time.
 Perhaps one just has to be the first to think of a viable model for one ecological niche, that can then spread, subsuming the traditional functions of the university system for all but the most academic of roles.
-The long term effects of which may be something akin to purifying the university system just as the Protestants purified monastic societies (though it made them quite boring in the sense that they lost all cultural relevance in society.)
+The long term effects of which may be something akin to purifying the university system just as the Protestants purified monastic societies (though it made them quite boring in the sense that they lost all cultural relevance in society at large.)